 If I had a pound for every time a mum told me that her baby hates tummy time, I’d treat myself to a night away in a hotel so I could have a full night’s sleep!
 But seriously, all babies start off hating tummy time.
 Why would you want to be put on the floor on your belly when you could be curled up on mummy’s warm chest in the fœtal position?
+After raising two babies, discover my secrets for how to encourage tummy time with tummy time activities that will get your baby loving being on their bellies!

-A bit of background: back in the eighties it was recommended that babies be put to sleep on their tummies but it was discovered in the early nineties that this was the leading cause of SIDS so the advice became to put babies to sleep on their back.
 This excellent article from The Guardian talks about how Peter Fleming’s research meant the rate of cot death diminished substantially.
 It’s well worth a read.
 Babies sleep a hell of a lot even at five months old, so all of this time on their back was having a detrimental effect on how quickly their neck muscles were developing and so tummy time was encouraged by Health Visitors so that baby could get the exercise needed to strengthen their necks.

 When Dexter turned three months old he despised tummy time.
 I’ll be honest, I hadn’t encouraged it much because his neck had always been strong from birth and he was already rolling over in his cot from back to front, plus every time I had put him down he had screamed blue murder and I didn’t want to force it.

 To begin with, I ensured that we always practised tummy time straight after waking up from a nap.
 This meant there was no danger of him being overtired and me being confused by whether he was upset over tiredness or the fact I had plonked him down on his belly.

 Related Post: How to Get Baby into A Really Good Naptime Routine